AndyDentFree/perswifting/PersistedHierarchies/README.md

 1. A way to label the target object as it is persisted, so it it can be found after decoding.
 2. A fixup for decoding objects and following references.

 Driving this backwards, we don't have to think object-oriented.
 Remember that the decoder uses a typekey to lookup a factory function which then processes the next information in the stream.
 We can provide a different kind of factory to pull some magic reference lookup key out rather than decoding a nested object.
+(The first version doesn't bother with that degree of abstraction, just using different typekeys.)

 Considering from the viewpoint of the _target object_,  somehow when we **encode** it we need it registered as a target, for consumption in either a dependent object decoding or cleanup pass.